mapbox/consumer-workflow-solution/README.md

 # Consumer Workflows: Itinerary Builder

 This repository contains the source code for the Mapbox Itinerary Builder.
-The core use-case is a fictional travel company looking to build an application for planning a vaction.
-This solution includes the following type of functionality:
+The core use-case is a fictional travel company looking to build an application for vacation planning.
+This solution includes the following functionality:

 1. Authoring environment for building the itinerary and adding custom metadata like points of interest, descriptions, and imagery.
 2. Maps for visualizing stops and points-of-interest